VNestor/personal-blog/content/blog/my-first-post/index.md

 ### Installing and Using A CORS Proxy

 So how do we get the response we were expecting?
 We use a CORS proxy!
 A CORS proxy will add the neccesary CORS headers to the proxied request.
 The proxy we will be using is [CORS Anywhere](https://github.com/Rob--W/cors-anywhere/).
 Keep in mind, we will be making our own CORS proxy, so make sure you have [git](https://git-scm.com/) and [heroku cli](https://devcenter.heroku.com/articles/heroku-cli_) installed.
-Once installed follow these intructions:
+Once installed follow these instructions:

 ```js
 git clone https://github.com/Rob--W/cors-anywhere.git